-- College Visit (pre-approved with counselor or administrator; required paperwork submitted upon return) - Does not count towards excused or unexcused totals for the school or state as the student is present.
+- College Visit (pre-approved with counselor or administrator; required paperwork submitted upon return) - Does not count towards excused or unexcused totals

 U Unexcused Absences

 - Parent/Guardian did not verify absence within 48 hours of the student's return to school. - Student left the building without checking out and /or the parent did not call to verify before the student checked out.